rauhbein/cacheproofs/README.md

 cache-aware model perform the same step if they agree on the core-view of dependencies of the current instruction (core_bisim_oblg).

+Below we list all proof obligations on the abstract cache-aware hardware model.

+* *abs_ca_trans_mode_oblg*: the mode parameter in the transition relation correctly reflects the mode of the starting state
+* *abs_ca_trans_dmvalt_oblg*: steps of the cache-aware model that do not touch an address leave its memory view unchanged
+* *abs_ca_trans_dmvalt_not_write_oblg*: steps of the cache-aware model that touch an address but do not write it leave its memory view unchanged
+* *abs_ca_trans_dcoh_write_oblg*: cacheable writes make the written addresses data-coherent
+* *abs_ca_trans_dCoh_preserve_oblg*: cacheable accesses preserve data-coherence
+* *abs_ca_trans_drvbl_oblg*: the transition relation for USER steps of the cache-aware model is a subset of the deriveability relation
+* *abs_ca_trans_switch_lem*: any user step of the cache-aware model that switches mode to privileged leads into an exception entry state, i.e., only exceptions may escalate the execution mode privileges
+* *abs_ca_progress_oblg*: the cache-less model never gets stuck
+* *abs_ca_trans_icoh_clean_preserve_oblg*: addresses that are data and instruction coherent and clean preserve their instruction coherency and cleanness by a step of the cache-aware model if they are not written
+* *ca_deps_pc_oblg*: the translated PC is always contained in the dependencies of the current instruction
+* *ca_vdeps_PC_oblg*: the PC is always contained in the virtual dependencies of the current instruction
+* *ca_fixmmu_Tr_oblg*: if the MMU is fixed to a given translation function f for a domain of virtual addresses VA, then all addresses va in VA will be translated by the hardware to f(va)

+On the cacheless model we have the following proof obligations:

+* *abs_cl_trans_mode_oblg*: the mode parameter of the transition relation correctly reflects the mode of the current state
+* *abs_cl_trans_not_write_oblg*: the cache-less core-view of an address does not change when it is not written
+* *abs_cl_trans_not_adrs_oblg*: the cache-less core-view of an address does not change when it is not touched at all
+* *abs_cl_trans_fixmmu_CA_lem*: if the MMU is fixed to only provide cacheable aliases in privileged mode, every privileged transition of the cacheless model will only perform cacheable memory operations
+* *abs_cl_progress_lem*: the cacheless model never gets stuck

+More obligations are needed in order to couple the cache-aware and cacheless model in the bisimulation proof for kernel execution:

+* *core_bisim_dl_oblg*: if a cache-aware and cacheless state have the same core configuration, the states agree on the data view of the dependencies of the next instruction of the cache-aware model, and the cacheless view and the instruction view agree on the translated PC, then the next steps in both models will exhibit the same memory operations
+* *core_bisim_oblg*: in the scenario above, if additionally both states have the same dependencies for the next instruction and the memory operations performed are only cacheable operations, then the resulting core states are equal again, and the data views agree on all written addresses
+* *deps_eq_oblg*: if a cache-aware and cacheless state have the same core configuration, the states agree on the data view of the dependencies of the next instruction of the cache-aware model, then the dependencies of the next instruction in both states are equal
+* *cl_deps_eq_oblg*: if a cache-aware and cacheless state have the same core configuration, the states agree on the data view of the dependencies of the next instruction of the cacheless model, then the dependencies of the next instruction in both states are equal

+In addition to these properties, the proof of the *selective eviction* countermeasure introduces the following proof obligations on the hardware:

+* *abs_ca_trans_clean_oblg*: addresses that are targeted by data flush operations on the cache-aware model become clean
+* *abs_ca_trans_clean_preserve_oblg*: data-coherent and clean addresses stay clean if they are not written in the cache-aware model
+* *abs_ca_trans_dcoh_flush_oblg*: addresses that are targeted by data flush operations on the cache-aware model become data-coherent
+* *abs_ca_trans_icoh_flush_oblg*: addresses that are targeted by instruction flush operations on the cache-aware model become instruction-coherent
+* *abs_ca_trans_icoh_clean_preserve_oblg*: data-coherent, instruction-coherent
+   and clean addresses stay instruction coherent if they are not written or data-flushed in the cache-aware model
+* *abs_ca_trans_clean_disj_oblg*: a cache-aware model step never performs both data and instruction flush operations
+* *abs_ca_trans_i_w_disj_lem*: a cache-aware model step never performs both instruction flush and write operations
+* *abs_cl_trans_clean_disj_oblg*: a cacheless model step never performs both data and instruction flush operations
+* *abs_cl_trans_i_w_disj_lem*: a cacheless model step never performs both instruction flush and write operations

 ### Single Memory Request Model

 In order to sanity-check the hardware proof obligations, we discharge them on a